 Motorcycles are judged in two broad categories: restored or original.
 Restored motorcycles are those machines that have been returned to their original appearance after many years, while original motorcycles are those rare machines that have survived the decades with their factory paint and equipment intact.
 Within those broad categories, there are classes divided by decade from the beginning of the motorcycle era through the most modern motorcycles eligible for judging.

-Motorcycles entered in the AMCA judging program can progress through four award categories, each with more-stringent requirements: Junior Second, Junior First, Senior and Winners Circle.
+Motorcycles entered in the AMCA judging program can progress through five award categories, each with more-stringent requirements: Junior Second, Junior First, Senior, Winners Circle and our newest category, Marque Excellence.
+ME requires pre-registration with a higher registration fee, and submission of six photos to be reviewed by our Judging Committee prior to being judged on the field by Marque Specialist.
+For more information on ME, contact AMCA Customer Service at (631) 870-3393.
 After that, an owner can continue to earn Winners Circle Preservation Awards by maintaining the bike in award condition and entering it in the judging program at subsequent meets.

 Getting involved in the AMCA judging program is simple.
 If you own a motorcycle that fits the age restriction, you can pre-register to have it judged at upcoming events for the entire year by going to the